csfeeser/Python/challenges/DAY 1 CONTENT- chal02.md

 # will choose a random element from a list
 from random import choice

-icecream= ["indentation", "spaces"]
+wordbank= ["indentation", "spaces"]

-tlgstudents= ["Akino", "Bai", "Carlos", "Dalton", "Dan", "Edith", "Ethan", "Isaiah", "J", "Jessica", "John", "Justin", "Khalil", "Nikk", "Ramesh", "Scotty", "Sergio", "Shawn"]
+tlgstudents= ["Cat", "Chris", "Dao", "David", "Henwin", "Herman", "Jose", "Justin", "Kris", "Mannie", "Marcos", "Marshall", "Michael", "Mike", "Nikko", "Phil", "Ryan", "Sachin", "Samekh", "Will"]

-# this will add the integer 4 to the icecream list
+# this will add the integer 4 to the wordbank list
-icecream.append(4)
+wordbank.append(4)

 # using """three quotes""" creates a multi-line doc string
 # in other words, a string that uses line breaks instead of /n